teamdigitale/anpr-dashboard-server/README.md

 ## GUI/dashboard

-The application also exposes a web-based GUI that can be accessed from website root ('/') once the server is running.
+The application also exposes a web UI that can be accessed from website root ('/') once the server is running.

 Through the GUI it's possible to view the main statistical data, download a csv file with the latest datasets and to upload a csv with new data.